Talon Build Guide by Shoado

 - Always start out with your first

 Doran's Blade.
-The AD buffs yours skill damage, the health makes you less of a squishy, and the lifesteal, while small, does help some to keep you in lane. - On your first trip back, try to have at least 825 gold so you purchase your
+The AD buffs yours skill damage, the health makes you less of a squishy, and the lifesteal, while small, does help some to keep you in lane.

-Boots of Speed and second
+Boots and second

-Doran's Blade. - I try not to stack more than two
+- I try not to stack more than two

 Doran's Blade's, because otherwise your build is being delayed too much.
 Having two really beefs you up, however, and allows you to be a much bigger early game threat.